lichen-community-systems/Flocking/README.md

 Flocking is an early prototype.
 It has bugs, it's growing fast, and help is welcome and appreciated.

 ### Short Term To Dos###
- * Full support for control rate signals in all unit generators
+ * Support for multiple synths and buses
  * Simplified synthDef syntax and parser
  * Canvas-based scope for viewing audio signals
  * Polish up the Canvas-based gfx lib for hotter demos with graphical knobs and switches